 Careful consideration of the deal structure is paramount, encompassing a range of key considerations that shape the transaction’s financial, legal, and operational dimensions.
 One pivotal aspect involves negotiating the purchase price, determining whether it will be paid in cash, stock, or a combination, and establishing the payment terms.
 The form of consideration, be it cash, stock, debt, or a hybrid, has significant implications for the deal’s financial structure.

-Another critical decision is whether the transaction will be an asset or stock purchase, each with distinct implications for liabilities and tax considerations.
+Another critical decision is whether the transaction will be an asset sale or stock purchase, each with distinct implications for liabilities and tax considerations.

 Elements such as indemnities to protect the buyer from undisclosed risks, conditions precedent for deal completion, and representations and warranties made by the seller about the target smaller company condition are also integral to the negotiation process.